itsamoreh/block-theme-starter/docs/editors/_index.md

-# Block Theme Starter Editor Help
+# BTS Editor Help

 ## Getting Started

-Block Theme Starter is a WordPress block theme.
-This theme is built using the Gutenberg block editor.
+BTS is a WordPress block theme.

 Pages and posts, page templates, even the header and footer are all built using blocks and block patterns.
 This theme includes a number of block patterns and custom blocks that you can use in conjunction with WordPress's core blocks to build your site.